waltzaround/Matter-VR/README.md

 ![logo](https://github.com/waltzaround/CTEC708-VR-Controller/blob/master/images/logo.png "logo")

-VR music controller that requires an Oculus DK2 headset and a Leap Motion sensor to function.
+VR music controller that combines an Oculus DK2 headset with a Leap Motion sensor to make music :D

 We have a [public Trello board](https://trello.com/b/lQ19QmZj/matter) available for viewing upcoming features and checking the progress of bug fixes.